 Disclaimer: Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase, at no extra cost to you.

 Crete is home to one of the largest vineyards in Greece, Cretan vines have a long continuous presence in Europe.
-Being a core part of everyday life for Cretans, we find wine on the everyday table, in religious feasts as well as in folk and myth.
+Being a core part of everyday life for Cretans, we find a wine on the everyday table, in religious feasts as well as in folk and myth.

 A millennial tradition

-The history of wine on the island has very deep roots, archaeologist discovered traces of the Minoan flourishing economy and their staple products were olive oil, cereals and wine.
+The history of wine on the island has very deep roots, archaeologists discovered traces of the Minoan flourishing economy and their staple products were olive oil, cereals, and wine.

-Different conditions lead to a change, and a new generation of Cretan wine makers have worked hard for the rebirth of local production, however, their still honor that family tradition.
+Different conditions lead to a change, and a new generation of Cretan winemakers have worked hard for the rebirth of local production, however, their still honor that family tradition.

 Making good use of traditional varieties and experience, modern wine producers in Crete have managed to elevate Cretan wine to its rightful position.

 A real evolution of local wines was the result of quality improvements.
 But tradition is not enough.

 Minas Tsoulfas, who helps Nikos in the management of the Domaine, tells us that a renewed use of traditional varieties has put local wine in its deserved place on the international market.